nodejs/node/doc/api/inspector.md

-Posts a message to the inspector back-end. `callback` will be notified when a response is received. `callback` is a function that accepts two optional arguments - error and message-specific result.
+Posts a message to the inspector back-end. `callback` will be notified when a response is received. `callback` is a function that accepts two optional
+arguments: error and message-specific result.

 ```js
 session.post('Runtime.evaluate', { expression: '2 + 2' },